 Both the B.A. and B.S. in Computer Science require fulfillment of the College's general education requirements.
-Of these, the mathematical sciences requirement in general education must be satisfied by completing an approved two-quarter calculus sequence.
+The mathematical sciences requirement in general education must be satisfied by completing an approved two-quarter calculus sequence.
 The physical sciences requirement in general education must be satisfied by completing an approved two-quarter sequence in either chemistry or physics.
-Candidates for either the B.A. or B.S. in computer science take a third quarter of the chemistry or physics sequence or PHYS 22600, CMSC 17400, and nine courses in computer science chosen from an approved program.
+Both B.A. and B.S. students take at least eleven computer science courses chosen from an approved program.

-B.A. students also take three approved courses outside computer science, at least two of which must form a sequence.
-B.S. students take a two-course approved sequence outside computer science, one course in linear algebra, and a three-course minor in a related field outside computer science.
+B.A. students also take three approved elective courses, either in computer science or in a related area.
+B.S. students take two approved elective courses, either in computer science or a related area, one course in linear algebra, and a three-course minor in an approved related field outside computer science.